 Cellphones were born in the 1980s with what amounted to 1G (first generation) capabilities, which only allowed phone calls.
 More than 35 years later 5G networks are expected to provide greater coverage, bandwidth, speed and reliability than we’ve ever seen before.
 The graphic above provides a breakdown of the evolution from 1G to 5G.

-5G operates in the “high-frequency spectrum.”
+5G operates in the "high-frequency spectrum."
 Unlike 4G, which functions through dozens of large cellular antennas on towers and buildings placed across great distances, 5G’s high-frequency phones use millimeter wave technology.
-These short waves require hundreds if not thousands (depending on city size) of small cell antennas attached to telephone poles and light posts – through fiber optic cable – throughout a block, downtown or neighborhood.
+These short waves require thousands of small cell antennas co-located on telephone poles, light posts and standalone structures.

-In September 2018, the FCC passed the Declaratory Ruling and Third Report and Order; a mandate that limits cities’ ability to regulate 5G infrastructure, infrastructure in local rights-of-way, and makes it easier and less expensive for telecommunication companies to move forward installing necessary equipment throughout cities – without your input or direction.
+In September 2018, the FCC passed the Declaratory Ruling and Third Report and Order; a mandate that limits cities’ ability to regulate 5G infrastructure, infrastructure in local rights-of-way, and makes it easier and less expensive for telecommunication companies to move forward with installing necessary equipment throughout cities – without your input or direction.
 Following legal proceedings, the effective date to comply with the mandate was April 15, 2019.

-Under the new regulations, local governments face tighter deadlines to approve or reject the installation of the equipment needed for 5G.
-The federal mandate also puts a limit on how much money cities can charge telecommunication companies for the privilege of placing hardware in public rights-of-way.
+As a result of these regulations, local governments face tighter deadlines to approve or reject the installation of the equipment needed for 5G.
+The federal mandate also puts a limit on how much money cities can charge carriers for the privilege of placing hardware in public rights-of-way.

 Municipalities share a number of concerns when it comes to implementing the FCC mandate, including:

-Failure to comply within the specified time limits opens the door for telecommunications companies to undertake legal proceedings.
+Failure to comply within the specified time limits opens the door for carrier to take legal action.
 If you want to learn more about the laws in place within your state, BroadbandNow has provided a state-by-state overview.
 You can also review the Declaratory Ruling in full at the hyperlink above, or contact us through the email addresses below to dig into how these updates will impact your efforts and timelines.

 Network installations pose a number of technical challenges.
-Stated simply, municipal leaders want to build infrastructure well; they want to be strategic and proactive so that efforts don’t cripple a community financially and so that infrastructure effectively lasts for many years.
+Stated simply, municipal leaders want to build infrastructure well; you want to be strategic and proactive so that your efforts don’t cripple your community financially and so that infrastructure effectively lasts for many years.
 Beyond that, you want to not only prepare your community to host 5G but to do so in a way that helps residents and the economy thrive.

-While a 4G tower might cover a dozen city blocks, 5G’s millimeter wave frequencies demand a small cell site for each block, give or take.
+While a 4G tower might cover a dozen city blocks, 5G's millimeter wave frequencies demand a small cell site for each block (give or take).
 In fact, an Accenture and CTIA study estimated that there will be more than 800,000 small cell deployments in the U.S. by 2026.
 To provide context, there were a total of 86,000 small cells in the U.S. at the mid-point of 2018 counting all carriers.
 As of mid-2019, Sprint confirmed having 30,000 outdoor small cells of its own.
 T-Mobile counted 23,000 small cell or distributed antenna system sites.
 Other carriers have likewise advanced.

 Experts predict an 830 percent increase in the number of small cell deployments over the next seven years throughout the U.S.

 Some city poles are unable to handle the extra weight and electricity of a small cell site.
 Other cities don’t have enough places for them to be installed.
 In others, stakeholders worry the drastic increase in small cells creates a health risk, particularly given how close some pole-mounted antennas are to homes.
-In addition, while metro areas might have the opportunity to move forward quickly, rural areas may struggle to catch up – leaving them even further behind technologically.
+In addition, while metro areas might be able to move forward quickly, rural areas may struggle to catch up – leaving them even further behind technologically.

-What can you do now to prepare for the impact of 5G and impending changes to your community?
+What can you do today to prepare for the impact of 5G and impending changes to your community?
 How can you catch up if you feel behind?
 Here are five ways to make sure your community is ready:

 Local government leaders, city planners, legal staff (concerning jurisdiction issues, ordinances, etc.) and other key parties need to join together and discuss the important questions:

-From here, it’s important to communicate the findings and what’s potentially ahead then begin planning for an entirely unique future.
+From here, it’s important to communicate the findings and what's potentially ahead then begin planning for an entirely unique future.
 Second, talk to other communities about your situation – especially about potential fees and lease agreements.
-Ask neighboring communities if there’s an opportunity to partner in developing a solution (potentially saving time and money).
-Ask your A/E consultant partners what they’re seeing and what they expect in the months ahead.
+Ask neighboring communities if there’s an opportunity to partner in developing a solution (saving time and money).
+Connect with your A/E consultants to find out what they’re seeing and what they expect in the months ahead.

-5G has the opportunity to bring new business opportunities, more jobs, smart city infrastructure and beyond.
-The challenges are many, but so too are the opportunities.
-Preparing for both places you in a unique, future-forward state of planning.
+5G has the opportunity to bring in new businesses, more jobs, smart city infrastructure and beyond.
+The challenges are many but so too are the opportunities.
+Preparing for both places you in a future-forward state of planning.

-Are you as prepared as you want to be for the transition to 5G?
+Are you as prepared as you need to be for the transition to 5G?
 Do you know everything that you need to know in order to take the first few steps?
 Start by having important conversations, take stock of your current state and seek insight from within and outside your city, state or region.
-Ask the important questions and connect with your neighbors and other key groups to learn all that you can.
+Ask the important questions.
+Connect with your neighbors and other key groups to learn all that you can.
 If there’s more you want to learn today, we’re here to help.